mktvirtual/guias/boas-praticas/javascript/README.md

 ## Objetos

-- Use a sintaxe literal para declarar objetos
+- Use a sintaxe literal para declarar objetos.
     ```javascript
     // bad
     var item = new Object();